Welcome to the Official Website of Proud Motorsports; a family-owned Supermodified race team!

 Tim, who hung up the helmet for the birth of his daughter Cassidy in 2003 as well as the beginning of his son Camden's quarter midget career, has not stopped working on cars since.
-Camden kicked off his racing career in the summer of 2003 practicing a quarter midget before racing them through 2012.
+Camden began his racing career in the summer of 2003 practicing a quarter midget before racing through 2012.
 During his time at the Oswego County and Syracuse Quarter Midget Clubs, Camden won 40-plus A-Main races, over fifty preliminary events, and four track championships put together between the ages of 5 to 12.

-In 2012, the brotherly bond was re-kindled at Oswego Speedway when Chris, who had not competed at the track since 2006 less a brief stent in 2010 for Tim Barbeau, re-acquired the 2001 Proud Chassis he had sold to a hill-climbing team in Northern Pennsylvania.
+In 2012, the brotherly bond was re-kindled when Chris re-acquired the 2001 Proud Chassis he had sold to a hill-climbing team in Northern Pennsylvania.
 It was then that Chris decided he wanted to return to action, and he did so part-time in 2012 with Tim serving as crew chief.
 Going out on top, Camden called it quits in the quarter midget class that same season after winning the Sodus Shootout Championship at the Microd Club located in Wayne County, NY.

 That winter, Proud Racing and Proud Motorsports came together to form a new partnership; and a new race car.
-During the winter of 2012, Tim and Chris prepared the third Proud-designed chassis ahead of Oswego's 2013 campaign.
-Chris drove the car to a third place finish in one of it's very first races and it wasn't before the end of the season that 14 year-old Camden got his first shot at a lifelong dream; turning laps at Oswego.
-As it turned out, Camden was very successful and as part of the partnership, that brand new racer became his very own for the 2014 season and beyond while Chris returned the following season with his own ride.
+During the winter of 2012, Tim and Chris prepared the second Proud-designed chassis ahead of Oswego's 2013 campaign.
+Chris drove the car to a third place in one of it's first events and it wasn't before season's end that 14 year-old Camden got his shot at a lifelong dream; turning laps at Oswego.
+As it turned out, Camden got up to speed rather quickly and as part of the partnership, that brand new racer became his very own for the 2014 season and beyond with Chris returning the following season with his own ride.